craigbeeremct/MS-030-Office365Administrator/Instructions/Labs/ReplacementInstructions.md

    Add-UnifiedGroupLinks "Planning Group" –Links "Holly Dickson" –LinkType Owner
    ```

-   Note the "Only Members can be Owners of a group.
-Please add 'holly' first as members before adding them as owners." error message.
+   Note the “Only Members can be Owners of a group.
+Please add 'holly' first as members before adding them as owners.” error message.

 1. Add additional members.